Taylor Mitchell: Aftermath

 In mid-November 2009, a coyote came up behind a couple walking in the park approaching so closely that the man hit it on the head with a walking stick.
 Park conservation managers and scientists opposed a general cull on the grounds that coyotes have the ability to reproduce quickly, and culling would be likely to have no impact, or the opposite of the desired effect.
 This reasoning assumes that animals removed from the local gene pool by a cull would have the same propensity to fear humans as those coyotes that avoided being caught and killed.
 In April 2010, Nova Scotia declared a $20 bounty on coyotes, but this did not apply within the park.
 Visitors were asked to report encounters with coyotes.
 Ten months after Mitchell's death a sixteen-year-old girl who went camping with her parents at Broad Cove in Ingonish was bitten twice on the head by a coyote.
 A scientific study found that though usually unseen, coyotes were often in proximity to humans.
 Individual coyotes that are not conditioned by nonlethal aversion measures and fail to avoid humans are killed.

 Bad Coyote, a documentary film centred in part on Mitchell's death and the wider issue of coyote habitat expanding into Atlantic Canada, was released in 2013.

-In 2022 a study by Stan Gehrt, wildlife ecologist at Ohio State University, was released that revealed the coyotes had been living on a diet of moose rather than their typical diet of smaller animals.
+In 2022 a study by Stan Gehrt, wildlife ecologist at The Ohio State University, was released that revealed the coyotes had been living on a diet of moose rather than their typical diet of smaller animals.
 It was concluded that the unavailability of smaller prey led the coyotes to become accustomed to large targets leading them to see the young woman as a potential food source.